 One important measure is to avoid placing trees near a vent or a heat source.
 Direct heat will turn the air around the tree dry and may lead to foliage burn and loss.
 It also dries out the soil fast, which will require you to water more frequently.

 Texas A&M Agrilife extension provides plenty of information on growing citrus trees in Central Texas.
 You can learn more about it over here.

 7. LED lights for heavy potted plants

 Use outdoor LED lights under the covers to provide some warmth.
-This trick is very useful for tropical plants that can not handle any level of cold.
-It is important, though, to use LED lights to prevent foliage burn and fires.
+This trick is handy for tropical plants that can not handle any level of cold.
+However, it is essential to use LED lights to prevent foliage burn and fires.